reppy4620/pvits/README.md

 x-vits(WIP)
 ===

 This repository contains experiments to confirm the performance of PeriodVITS, but not limited to it.
 Now only supports JSUT and LJSpeech corpus.

 Main model is some modification version of PeriodVITS.
 - PeriodVITS
     - +deberta hidden representations to text encoder incorporated with cross attention
-    - +style encoder with style diffusion like StyleTTS2 but not using AdaLN now
+    - +style encoder with style diffusion(for predicting style vector in inference time) like StyleTTS2 but not using AdaLN now
-    - +multi-stream bigvgan with bigvgan-v1 discriminator
+    - +multi-band bigvgan with bigvgan-v1 discriminator

 **Note that the generated speech is not audible, but I cannot find the cause.**